 If you have questions about the feedback you've received, speak to a reviewer directly from the feedback page and hit reply.
 Once you hit reply, our team will be notified of your question and will respond back as soon as possible.

 To see an example of how to do this, please refer to this article.

 Re-submit for Review

 Click mark as fixed as you complete all required fixes.
 When you're ready for Udemy to review your course again, click the resubmit for review at the bottom of the page.

 Once your course is approved, your course link will go live, and students can discover and enroll in your course.

 In order to be approved for the Udemy marketplace, courses must have a minimum of five lectures and at least thirty minutes of video content (note: no video content is needed for “Practice Test Only” courses).
 When you upload your video lectures for a course and add it to the course curriculum, the system will automatically calculate the time of the video content.

-Please note: in order for the system to detect and calculate the time of your videos, the lectures must be published.
-For steps on how to create and publish a lecture, please refer to this article.
+- In order for the system to detect and calculate the time of your videos, the lectures must be published.
+Learn how to create and publish lectures.

-Free courses can only be a maximum of 2 hours in video length.
-The Udemy Course Quality Checklist can be accessed here.
+- Free courses can only be a maximum of 2 hours in video length.

 The length of your course is advertised on the course landing page in two different locations.